 The consolidated financial statements of Marti as of December 31, 2022, 2021 and 2020, and for each of the years in the three-year period ended December 31, 2022, have been included in this prospectus in reliance upon the report of KPMG Bağımsız Denetim ve SMMM AŞ, independent registered public accounting firm, appearing elsewhere herein, and upon the authority of said firm as experts in accounting and auditing.
-The audit report covering the December 31, 2022 consolidated financial statements contains an explanatory paragraph that states that the 2021 and 2020 consolidated financial statements have been restated to correct misstatements.
+The audit report covering the December 31, 2022 consolidated financial statements contains an explanatory paragraph that states that the 2021 and 2020 consolidated financial statements.